devmaker.net

 Image generated with AI

 ESPHome configs are code.
-And code that runs in production – in my case, my configs control heating, ventilation, particulate matter sensors, and a few other things I want to be able to rely on – belongs in a proper pipeline.
-Yet for most people, day-to-day reality looks like this:
+And code that runs in production – in my case my configs control heating, ventilation, particulate-matter sensors and a few other things I want to rely on – belongs in a proper pipeline.
+Yet for most people everyday life looks like this:

-Here is the translation: That works – until you have 15 devices, until the config lives in a Git repo that you also want to work on from other machines, or until you accidentally miss a breaking change in ESPHome and half your apartment stops responding.
+That works – until you have 15 devices, until the config lives in a Git repo you also want to work on from other machines, or until you miss a breaking change in ESPHome and half your apartment goes silent.

-With a GitLab CI pipeline, this can be cleanly automated: every push validates all configs, builds the firmware images, and on main the updates are rolled out via OTA.
-In this article, I'll show my current setup – deliberately pragmatic, not over-engineered.
+With a GitLab CI pipeline this can be cleanly automated: every push validates all configs, builds the firmware images, and on main the updates are rolled out via OTA.
+In this article I show my current setup – deliberately pragmatic, not over-engineered.

-My ESPHome configs are all in a monorepo:
+My ESPHome configs all live in a monorepo:

 esphome-configs/